-Round-Trip Fares Can Save Money (But Might Cost You Time)
+Round-Trip Fares Can Save Money (But Might Cost Time)

 Where to Find The Best Deals on Airfare

 Important: The super cheap tickets are often non-refundable, or the cost to change your ticket is high.
-Be sure to keep that in mind when purchasing a cheap ticket.
+Keep this in mind when purchasing your tickets.

 TripAdvisor has recently gotten into the airfare search engine game and I constantly find the best prices here.
-The airfares are pretty much exactly the same or lower than Kayak (which is pretty rare).
+The airfares are pretty much exactly the same or lower than Kayak.
 I could see TripAdvisor becoming one of the largest search engines within the next few years.
 Also, TripAdvisor is nice because the price they show you in the search results is the price you pay (all taxes and extra fees are included in the display price).

-STA is another travel website geared towards students/people under 26.
+STA is travel website geared towards students/people under 26.
 Sometimes their prices are similar to Student Universe and sometimes not.
-My wife used them a few times and they were super helpful when she had to change one of her tickets.
+We used them a few times when we were still students and they were super helpful when we had to change one of our tickets.